Are you in search for a high-quality solar watch which is also budget-friendly? Then you are in the right place now!

 - Some non pilot people find a few advanced features redundant

 Taking about the lugs, there’s an inconvenience here.
 They’re too close to the body; this design makes it difficult to replace the metal band with another thick leather strap or a NATO/Zulu.
-Because the watch case looks taller than it really is, the replacement band should be thick, too.
+Because the watch case looks taller than it is, the replacement band should be thick, too.
 However, with these lugs, you’re left with limited options.

 Just like the SSC017 above, the metal bracelet of NightHawk is the thing I don’t like much; it’s just there to complete the watch.
-That’s all!
+That’s all.

 You’ll notice that there’s an additional knurled crown at 8 o’clock.
-It’s for turning the internal bezel – an integral part of modern aviation watch.
+It’s for turning the internal bezel – an integral part of modern aviation watches.
 If you want to know how to use it properly, check out this link for more details.

 Is it for you?